-An average linkedin account offers a multiverse of features:
+An average linkedin account offers a multiverse of features including:

 - Post your resume online and manage the information publicly available about you as a professional.

 - To build your connections you can create and join professional online networking groups which are made based on industry, age, location and educational background.

 - Post public messages—status which are typically professional in nature.